golobby/container/README.md

 # Container
-A IoC Container written in Go
+An IoC Container written in Go

 ## Documentation